-00
+Figure 4.2-1 Proof Test Results (load: 400 [gf])

+Conclusion

+The result of the wire strength test conforms to the requirement.
 All the wires can be used for antenna deployment.
 We used wire ‘E’ in final assembly for antenna deployment system.